Skip to main content

 We believe wild fish is some of the healthiest and most delicious food that any of us could eat.
 And we want to share the very best fish with more of us.
 That requires a change in how we bring the fish to you.

-Almost all fish we eat in America encounter rough handling (and a slow death) as live fish sit on the deck or in the hold for a long time.
-This causes immediate degradation of the flesh, the beginning of fishy odors, and diminished flavor and texture.
+How most fish we eat in America are harvested.
+Rough handling (and a slow death) as live fish sit on the deck or hold of a fishing vessel for a protracted period of time result in the buildup of stress chemicals and a stagnation of blood in the tissues, causing almost immediate degradation of the flesh, the beginning of fishy odors, diminished flavor and texture, and up to a third of the catch going to waste.

 Know your fish.